crownstone/bluenet/docs/TESTING.md

 - Turn dimmer on (at 100%).
 - Plug in a light (so you can see when the dimmer turns off).
 - Additionally, plug in a load of 300W.
-- Check if this turns off immediately.
+- Check if the relay turns on immediately.
 - Check if it reports the correct error state (`10` according to the [protocol](PROTOCOL.md#state_error_bitmask)).
 - Check if you can't turn on the dimmer anymore.
-- Check if you can still turn on the relay.
+- Check if you can't turn off the relay anymore.

 Now repeat the process below a couple of times with 300W and a couple of times with 2000W: